Sungharsh/React-App-Fluid-Wireframe/README.md

 # React-App-Fluid-Wireframe for startup's
 Quick starter wireframe for any React App, Fluid and Responsive.
+This App is a 4 page application, helps to quick start your project, modify, change, and use this repository in your projects.
 Download and use it in any of your react projects.
-App.js, App.css, index.css download these three files to start your react project.

 This repository is an experimental project -I am building this in my free time for self learning and it may help the React community.
 Please feel free to use in your projects if you like this code base.